2024: A Year of Client Success and Collaboration

 The technical architecture of RTLS-CMMS integration varies by CMMS platform, but the operational flow is consistent across implementations.

-Each piece of tracked medical equipment carries a BLE tag — a small, battery-powered device that broadcasts a unique identifier signal continuously.
-BLE readers installed throughout the facility, or existing enterprise Wi-Fi infrastructure, receive these signals and report location data to the RTLS platform in real time.
+Each tracked device carries a BLE tag — a small, battery-powered device that broadcasts a unique identifier continuously.
+BLE readers installed throughout the facility receive these signals and report location data to the RTLS platform in real time.
 The RTLS maintains a continuously updated map of every tagged asset’s room-level location.

 The CMMS integration connects these two systems through an API.
 When the CMMS generates a maintenance work order, it queries the RTLS API for the device’s current location.
-The work order is automatically populated with the device’s room-level location — Room 412, Clean Equipment Room 3B, Biomedical Workshop — and routed to the appropriate biomedical engineer with the location embedded.
+The work order is then populated with the room-level location — Room 412, Clean Equipment Room 3B, Biomedical Workshop — and routed to the appropriate engineer with that location embedded.

 Key Use Cases: Where the Integration Delivers the Most Value